ioet/time-tracker-backend/.github/ISSUE_TEMPLATE/back-end.md

 Defined scope of this task, for example business logic, the recommendation is to create a meeting with more than one person to define this scope.

 **Note**
-Information adicional,  por example links of documentation to work in xz task.
+Information adicional,  for example links of documentation to work in xz task.